Wambugu-dennis/ChatBot/README.md

 # ChatBot

-The following is a readme for a Python chatbot that can be modified for any use case.
+The following readme explains a Python chatbot that can be modified for any use case.
 The chatbot uses the Google Custom Search API to search the internet for answers to user-inputted questions.

 # Getting Started